 Faculty / Staff

-Dr. Catherine Connelly is Associate Professor of Human Resources and Management at McMaster University’s DeGroote School of Business.
+Dr. Catherine Connelly is Professor of Human Resources and Management at McMaster University’s DeGroote School of Business.
 She holds a Canada Research Chair (Tier II) in Organizational Behaviour and is a member of the College of New Scholars of the Royal Society of Canada.
 Dr. Connelly conducts research on organizational effectiveness and worker performance, with a particular focus on workers with "non-standard" employment contracts: part-time workers, temporary agency workers, contractors, volunteers, and temporary foreign workers.
 Her work combines quantitative and qualitative research methods to examine the relationships between organizational structures and practices and employee attitudes and behaviors.

 Dr. Connelly is currently studying the experiences of workers with disabilities and leads the Employment Team of the Canadian Disability Participation Project.
 Among her other ongoing projects are ones investigating employees’ use of different communication methods, knowledge sharing and knowledge hiding in organizations, and leadership style.